ticatec/uniface-element/docs/buttons/en/README.md

 ### Future Improvements Needed

-To make these components fully accessible, the following changes would be recommended:
+To make these components fully accessible, the following changes are recommended:

 - Replace `<div>` with `<button>` elements
 - Remove `aria-hidden="true"` and allow ARIA attribute customization